 I hope this has helped you in your decision making for finding the right mat for you.
 Please feel free to drop me a line and give me some feedback on what your thought about this blog, or give me your own personal reviews on mats that you have enjoyed.

 Yoga Therapy sessions.
 Are programmes which are individually designed for clients.
 After a consultation, Lisa creates a specialised filmed yoga class just for you.
 This class can be downloaded to your device.
 The programme is updated as your body heals and comes back into balance.
 Yoga Therapy is an intensive individualised programme to bring your body back into balance in recovering from illness, injury, surgery or if you are requiring a practice and have high needs with your body.
 Lisa is a 500hour trained Yoga Teacher (Yoga Australia), and registered Yoga Therapist (International Association of Yoga Therapists).
 Private Yoga Classes are also available online.

-She is global calling a few different places home which is why she works primarily online.
+She is global calling a few different continents home which is why she works primarily online.
 She loves travelling with her Husband who is a fellow explorer in travels, experiences and love.